azukashi/auto-commiter/README.md

 # GitHub Auto Commiter

 Does your GitHub Graph looks like a noob with a few number of Commits and Push?
 Do you want to have your contribution graph with lots of commit like pro.
-This project is to your rescue.
+This project can helps you!

 ## Introduction

-The project uses [Moment](https://www.npmjs.com/package/moment), a JavaScript date library for parsing, validating, manipulating, and formatting dates.
+The project generates random commit at random past days, months, years. uses [Moment](https://www.npmjs.com/package/moment), a JavaScript date library for parsing, validating, manipulating, and formatting dates.
 It allows you to make a commit on past date done by subtracting the years from given date and make commits over a period of regular days.
 Also you can do alot with this code.

-## Requirements

-- Node.js v12 or later
-- Git

 ## Installation

-Clone and fork the repository to make the changes in your local system.
+### Clone or fork the repository

 ```sh
 $ git clone https://github.com/gifaldyazkaa/auto-commiter.git
 $ cd auto-commiter
 ```

-Install All Required Dependecies.
+### Install All Required Dependecies.

 ```sh
 $ yarn install
 ```

-Run the project to see the magic of moment package.
+### Run the project to see the magic of moment package.

 ```sh
 $ yarn start
 ```

-Bang !
+Boom!
 You can see the commit date in terminal.

 ## Commits

-By Default, While you running `node .`, It will generates `500` GitHub Commits in `0` Past Year.
+By Default, While you running `yarn start`, It will generates `700` GitHub Commits in `1.1` Past Year.

-You can change how many value, or year, days as you wants.
+### You can change how many value, or year, days as you wants.

 ```js
 subtract(year, "y");